zenmetsu/docker_factorio_server/README.md

 ## Saves

 A new map named `save.zip` is generated the first time the server is started.
+The `map-gen-settings.json` file in `/tmp/factorio/config` is used for the map settings.
 On subsequent runs the newest save is used.

-To load an old save run the command `touch oldsave.zip`.
+To load an old save stop the server and run the command `touch oldsave.zip`.
 This resets the date.
 Then restart the server.

-To generate a new map delete all of the saves and restart the server.
+To generate a new map stop the server, delete all of the saves and restart the server.

-For custom map settings edit `map-gen-settings.json` in `/tmp/factorio/config`.
-Then generate a new map.

 ## Mods

-Copy the mods into the mods folder and restart the server.
+Copy mods into the mods folder and restart the server.

 ## Remote Console